renovatebot/renovate/docs/usage/configuration-options.md

 Sometimes file matches are really simple - for example with Go Modules Renovate looks for any `go.mod` file, and you probably don't need to change that default.

 At other times, the possible files is too vague for Renovate to have any default.
-For default, Kubernetes manifests can exist in any `*.yaml` file and we don't want Renovate to parse every single YAML file in every repository just in case some of them contain a Kubernetes manifest, so Renovate's default `fileMatch` for manager `kubernetes` is actually empty (`[]`) and needs the user to tell Renovate what directories/files to look in.
+For default, Kubernetes manifests can exist in any `*.yaml` file and we don't want Renovate to parse every single YAML file in every repository just in case some of them have a Kubernetes manifest, so Renovate's default `fileMatch` for manager `kubernetes` is actually empty (`[]`) and needs the user to tell Renovate what directories/files to look in.

 Finally, there are cases where Renovate's default `fileMatch` is good, but you may be using file patterns that a bot couldn't possibly guess about.
 For example, Renovate's default `fileMatch` for `Dockerfile` is `['(^|/|\\.)Dockerfile$', '(^|/)Dockerfile\\.[^/]*$']`.